atodorov/atodorov.github.com/source/_posts/2014-02-19-7-years-1400-bugs-red-hat-qa.markdown

 This is the year when I took over responsibility for the general installation testing of RHEL 5 from James Laska and will continue to do so until it reaches end-of-life!

-I've also worked on RHEL 4, Fedora and even the OLCP project.
+I've also worked on RHEL 4, Fedora and even the OLPC project.
 On the testing side of things I've participated in testing
 [Fedora networking on the XO](https://fedoraproject.org/wiki/QA/TestPlans/Networking) hardware and worked on translation and general issues.